 This simplifies the minimization without any impact on the results.

 We constrain the cosmological parameters and $({w_0, w_a})$ using the Metropolis-Hasting algorithm \cite{metropolismc, hastingsmc, Lewis:2002ah, Lewis:2013hha} and data likelihoods as implemented in \texttt{Cobaya}.
-We sample the cosmological parameters $\{\omega_b, \Omega_m, H_0, n_s, \ln 10^{10} A_s, \tau\}$, together with $(w_0, w_a)$, with the priors shown in Table \eqref{priors}.
+We sample the cosmological parameters $\{\omega_b, \Omega_m, H_0, n_s, \ln 10^{10} A_s, \tau\}$, together with $(w_0, w_a)$, with the priors shown in Table \eqref{priors} (while keeping the neutrino mass fixed to \(\sum m_\nu = 0.06\,\mathrm{eV}\) throughout).
 We use the Boltzmann code \texttt{hi\_class} to compute the observables and assess convergence with the Gelman-Rubin criterion \cite{gelmanrubin}, requiring $R-1 < 0.02$.